fedora-modularity/f27-content-tracking/README.md

 List of modules to be included in the F27 Server compose

+Modules and their dependencies are still being defined in the [dependency-reports](https://github.com/fedora-modularity/dependency-report) repository.

 ## Committed (blocking release)

 Requirements from the Server WG: